spacedvoid/connection/src/main/docs/module.md

 # Package io.github.spacedvoid.connection.utils

-Contains some utilities for the API.
+Contains some utilities for the API and implementations.